Jackson County Case Study

 The knee-jerk reactions by card issuers and FTC failed to appreciate how robust the credit card system actually is.
 The multiform layers of controls in the system make it very hard and dangerous for criminals to capitalize on data stolen from a merchant.

-The credit card industry needs new methods to make the reaction to a break-in balance with the magnitude of the actual risk.
-Card issuers could, for example, react to a break-in with tighter software controls on suspect accounts, emphasizing fraud detection, foreign transaction blocks and enforcement of transaction limits.
+The credit card industry needs new methods to make the reaction to a cyber attack balance with the magnitude of the actual risk.
+Card issuers could, for example, react to a hacker break-in with tighter software controls on suspect accounts, emphasizing fraud detection, foreign transaction blocks and enforcement of transaction limits.

 The FTC, albeit well-meaning, has been particularly unhelpful.
 It has fixated on castigating one segment of the payment card system – i.e., merchant data security – in a manner that is out of proportion to the segment's role in managing card security risk.
 The FTC should be more thoughtful and less emotional in its leadership here.
 The Commission should be much less quick to conclude that the merchant victim of a sophisticated criminal gang is itself a bad guy who engaged in unfair trade practices.